microsoft/csa-misc-utils/doc-azure-training/README.md

 # Getting Started with Azure Online Training

-__Disclaimer__

-This document is to assist with getting started on Azure Online Training.
-This is not a comprehensive list of all Azure Trainings available.
-It is a subset for getting started quickly.
-This is also not an endorsement of any one vendor or partner.

-- Contents
+#### Contents

    * Getting Started with Azure Online Training
+   * Introduction
    * Disclaimer
-    * Introduction
-    * Academy.Microsoft.com
-    * Overview
+   *
    * Signing up for a Microsoft Account
    * Signing up for an edX.org account
    * Linking accounts (Microsoft and edX)
-    * Enrolling in a Track
+   * Academy.Microsoft.com
+   * AISchool.Microsoft.com
+   * IoTschool.Microsoft.com

 __Introduction__

 Come back to this.

+__Disclaimer__

+This document is to assist with getting started on Azure Online Training.
+This is not a comprehensive list of all Azure Trainings available.
+It is a subset for getting started quickly.
+This is also not an endorsement of any one vendor or partner.

 ### Academy.Microsoft.com
 __Overview__